tbmoon/facenet/README.md

 - Training of network is done using triplet loss.
 - I will update codes and git repository after my doctoral defence on Nov.
 20th 2018.

-# How to train model
+# How to train/validate model
 - Download vggface2 (for training) and lfw (for validation) datasets.
   - https://www.robots.ox.ac.uk/%7Evgg/data/vgg_face2/
   - http://vis-www.cs.umass.edu/lfw/lfw.tgz